deleteData759/crash_course/README.md

 Fix teh typos in this text.

-Thereee are some tyops here.
-Fxi them.
+There are some typos here.
+Fix them.